Grayjou/chromatic/README.md

 ## License

-Chromatic is released under the MIT License.
+Chromatica is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---